-A10.
+A9.
 Streaming Audio

-Monthly from March through September, PaintCare ran ads on Pandora and Spotify.
+Monthly from July through October, PaintCare ran ads on Pandora and Spotify.
 In the ad, a teenager informs their parent that the leftover paint stored in their garage can be recycled at a PaintCare drop-off site.
+Monthly from March through June, PaintCare ran new ads on Pandora and Spotify promoting "Three Simple Rules for Painting Smarter."
+From April through June, PaintCare ran a Spanish version of the ad on the same platforms.

-A11.
+A10.
 Social Media